 Many low-quality roofers look to cut corners when it comes to areas like the flashing.
-This is unfortunate because the flashing is an important material when it comes to creating an avenue for water to flow off of your roof.
+This is unfortunate because roof flashing is an important material when it comes to creating an avenue for water to flow off of your roof.
 Flashing mistakes can end up being the catalyst to a slew of interior water damage to your home.
 To avoid that, you first need to know how to pick a high-quality roofer, but also know the signs of poorly installed flashing.
-Don’t worry, we’ll help out.

 In the video, you’ll see step flashing installed alongside the siding and the corner of the roof that overlap one another as they go up along the side.
 A low-quality roofer would be fine with not even bothering to replace this flashing during a roof replacement.
 Why?
 Because it saves them time and effort and allows them to complete the roof fast and move on to the next one.

 While this may be convenient for them, it isn’t for the homeowner.
 They’ll likely experience leaks and will need to hire someone else to come and do it right, which will cost more money in the long run.

 In the video, you’ll also notice that the ice and water shield is also not up to snuff.
 This is another area where a poor-quality roofer would just ignore and try and get the job done.